MicrosoftDocs/azure-docs/articles/cosmos-db/sql-api-get-started.md

 Welcome to the Azure Cosmos DB SQL API get started tutorial.
 After following this tutorial, you'll have a console application that creates and queries Azure Cosmos DB resources.

-This tutorial uses [Version 3.0 or later](https://www.nuget.org/packages/Microsoft.Azure.Cosmos) of the Azure Cosmos DB .NET SDK.
-You can work with [.NET Framework](https://dotnet.microsoft.com/download) or [.NET Core](https://dotnet.microsoft.com/download).
+This tutorial uses version 3.0 or later of the [Azure Cosmos DB .NET SDK](https://www.nuget.org/packages/Microsoft.Azure.Cosmos).
+You can work with [.NET Framework or .NET Core](https://dotnet.microsoft.com/download).

 This tutorial covers: